-Our approach towards sustainable development
+A. Our approach towards Sustainability

-Eurobank Cyprus is committed to investing in sustainable development and in designing its actions to improve its impact on environmental sustainability, social responsibility and corporate governance.
-A key strategic objective is to adapt its business and operation in a way that addresses climate change challenges, accommodate social needs within its business model, and safeguard prudent governance for itself and its counterparties, in accordance with supervisory initiatives and following international best practices.
+Eurobank Cyprus Ltd supports the transition towards a sustainable economy and considers sustainability and climate change as an opportunity.
+A key strategic objective is to adapt its business and operations in a way that addresses climate change challenges, accommodates social needs within its business model, and safeguards prudent governance for itself and its counterparties, in accordance with supervisory initiatives, and following international standards and best practices.